p6t/CS440_Minesweeper/README.md

 - Reapeat above steps until no more hidden cells can be conclusively identified.
 - If no hidden cells can be conclusively identified, pick one randomly.

+## An improved agent

+- We should make an improved agent which uses methods of inference and proof to combine clues.
+- Knowledge includes:
+    - Whether or not a cell has been revealed.
+    - Whether or not a revealed cell is a mine or safe.
+    - Clue number revealed for a safe cell.
+    - Inferred relationships between cells.

+## Questions and writeup

+- Representation: How did you represent the board in your program, and how did you represent the information / knowledge that the clue cells reveal?
+How could you represent inferred relationships between cells.
+- Inference: When you collect a new clue, how do you model / process / compute the information you gain from it?
+In other words, how do you update your current state of knowledge based on that clue?
+Does your program deduce everything it can from a given clue before continuing?
+If so, how can you be sure of this, and if not, how could you consider improving it?
+- Decisions: Given a current state of the board, and a state of knowledge about the board, how does your program decide which cell to search next?
+- Performance: For a